methodicalcloud/methodicalcloud-site/content/blog/hidden-cost-of-poor-automation.md

 Suddenly, your brittle automation is:

-- A dependency for another team.
+- A dependency for another team
-- A blocker in your CI/CD pipeline.
+- A blocker in your CI/CD pipeline
-- The root cause of a critical outage is something no one understands.
+- The root cause of a critical outage is something no one understands

-And no one wants to touch it, because it "just barely works."
+And no one wants to touch it, because it “just barely works.”

 > I've seen a 15-line Bash script quietly become the backbone of a production deployment—and nobody knew how it worked after the original dev left.